Barbell Clean and Jerk

 Barbell Clean and Jerk Instructions

-- Stand up from the squat position, using the momentum to push the barbell overhead.
+- Stand up from the front squat with the bar racked.
+This completes the clean.

 Barbell Clean and Jerk Form & Visual